TV's biggest action stars dish on embarrassing childhood memories & their bravest moments

 If you weren’t lucky enough to be in the audience of Brave Warriors, fear not — we’ve collected the best moments below.

-Rice began with an EW-favorite game, “Watch This, Answer for That,” in which the actors were shown embarrassing old photos of themselves.
+Rice began with a game, “Watch This, Answer for That,” in which the actors were shown embarrassing old photos of themselves.
 Things quickly went into R-rated territory when a shot of Ellis naked in a pawn shop flashed on the big screen and he told the audience, “That’s me playing with my joystick.”
 At another point, he delivered the phrase, “I think the local badminton team wants their shuttlecocks back.”

 Since nobody is born an action star, the actors also dished on early childhood memories that were decidedly not brave or warrior-like.
 Moyer noted that his love for Star Wars ruled his younger years, while also copping to the fact that he may have thought the term was light saver.
 Cabrera apparently went through a phase, shortly after he moved to Toronto with his family, in which he refused to speak and stuck to barking like a dog.
 And Ellis regaled the audience of the nightmares he had after watching Nightmare on Elm Street at a too-young age — scary noises outside his bedroom window kept him up all night, which he soon learned was actually the sound of foxes having sex.